-Our substantial amount of debt could have important consequences.
+Our substantial amount of debt and related covenants, and our off-balance sheet commitments, could have important consequences.
 For example, it could:

-require us to dedicate a substantial portion of our cash flow from operations to make interest and principal payments on our debt, reducing the availability of our cash flow to fund future capital expenditures, working capital, execution of our expansion strategy and other general corporate requirements;

-- make it more difficult for us to satisfy our obligations under our various debt instruments; - increase our vulnerability to general adverse economic and industry conditions and adverse changes in governmental regulations; - limit our flexibility in planning for, or reacting to, changes in our business and industry, which may place us at a competitive disadvantage compared with our competitors; - limit our ability to borrow additional funds, even when necessary to maintain adequate liquidity, which would also limit our ability to further expand our business; and - make us more vulnerable to increases in interest rates because of the variable interest rates on some of our borrowings to the extent we have not entirely hedged such variable rate debt.
+- require us to dedicate a substantial portion of our cash flow from operations to make interest and principal payments on our debt, reducing the availability of our cash flow to fund future capital expenditures, working capital, execution of our expansion strategy and other general corporate requirements; - make it more difficult for us to satisfy our obligations under our various debt instruments; - · increase our vulnerability to general adverse economic and industry conditions and adverse changes in governmental regulations; - limit our flexibility in planning for, or reacting to, changes in our business and industry, which may place us at a competitive disadvantage compared with our competitors; - · limit our operating flexibility through covenants with which we must comply, such as limiting our ability to repurchase shares of our common stock; - limit our ability to borrow additional funds, even when necessary to maintain adequate liquidity, which would also limit our ability to further expand our business; - make us more vulnerable to increases in interest rates because of the variable interest rates on some of our borrowings to the extent we have not entirely hedged such variable rate debt.